cojs/chanel/README.md

 If an error was thrown, this function will throw that error, and no more additional callbacks will be executed.
 To continue executing callbacks, just `.read()` again.

-If `this.out === true`, errors will be thrown in the correct order.
+If `this.discard === false`, errors will be thrown in the correct order.
 Otherwise, errors will be thrown ASAP.

 ### var results = yield* ch.flush()

 Waits until all the pending callbacks are completed.
-Unless you are discarding data, all the results of the callbacks will be returned as `results`.
+Unless you are discarding data, all the results of the callbacks will be returned as the array `results`.

 ### ch.queue